 CsFAMAPb(IxBr1-x)3

 We here examine a high-performing triple cation perovskite (CsFAMAPb(IxBr1-x)3) of 1.2M with a 4:1 DMF/DMSO solvent blend.
 Mixed halide (Iodine, I, and Bromine, Br) and mixed cation (methylammonium, MA, formamidinium, FA and Cesium, Cs) PSCs have consistently produced devices with relatively impressive stability and durability.
-Until the past few years, TC devices have produced world record PCE's25–27.
+TC devices are acheive reasonably high efficiencies 25–27 and are very robust.
 Typically, these perovskites are processed in an inert environment to achieve the best performances, but nevertheless these perovskites are extremely versatile.
 In 2020, Bishop et al. demonstrated a fully sprayed PSC device using this TC ink, with small area efficiencies of 19.4%28, and this ink has been shown to be compatible incredibly scalable techniques such as air-blading quenching29.
 However, there are some issues with triple cation perovskites.
 For instance, methylammonium is extremely volatile, thermally unstable and will degrade in the presence of oxygen or moisture.
 Therefore, their use in PSCs can significantly lower the lifetime of the device.
 Nevertheless, when properly encapsulated, these PSCs have been shown to have great performance over several months.

 Here, we have made devices using the aforementioned precursor, 50 µl of which was statically spin coated onto the SnO2-coated substrate with an Ossila Spin Coater using the following spin-anneal cycle: